-We invite all asset managers and asset owners investing in the U.S. capital markets to join us in this historic effort by signing onto or endorsing the framework.
+We invite all asset managers and asset owners investing in the U.S. capital markets to join us in this historic effort by signing onto or endorsing the Framework.
 Simply visit www.isgframework.org/join-isg.
-Please note that the endorsement option is available only to non-U.S. institutions investing in the U.S. market.

-The ISG is a voluntary group and members are expected to self-police.
-Potential members must review their policies before joining to make sure that they conform to the framework.
-Members should periodically review their governance and stewardship policies to ensure that they remain consistent with the framework.
+The ISG is a voluntary group but members are expected ensure that their policies and practices meet or exceed the principles contained in the Framework.
+Members should periodically review their governance and stewardship policies to ensure that they remain consistent with the Framework.

 Email your specific queries to email@example.com and someone will be in contact with you.